StrangeBeeCorp/docs/docs/thehive/setup/installation/step-by-step-guide.md

 sudo systemctl enable thehive
 ```

 !!!
-Info "Please note that the service may take a while at the first start"
+Info "Please consider the service may take a while at the first start"

-Once it is started, open your browser and connect to `http://YOUR_SERVER_ADDRESS:9000/`.
+Once it has started, open your browser and connect to `http://YOUR_SERVER_ADDRESS:9000/`.

 The default admin user is `admin@thehive.local` with password `secret`.
 It is recommended to change the default password.